MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 - SharePoint Server 2016 language pack

-- Microsoft Filter Pack

 > [!NOTE]
 > The process that installs software updates in stand-alone environments of SharePoint Server 2016 is a simpler process than the process that installs software updates in a server farm and does not require all the steps that are required for a server farm.

+Micrososft releases Public Updates each month.
+The first update is known as the language independent update.
+This update will often include both feature and security fixes.
+It is also known as the 'sts-x-none' patch.

+The second type of patch is the language dependent patch.
+This patch covers all language packs, including English installations.
+This patch is required to fully update the farm, although may not be released every month.
+This patch is also known as the 'wssloc' patch.

+> [!IMPORTANT]
+> If a lanaguage dependent patch isn't available for a given month, update to the latest previosuly available language dependent patch.
+For example, if applying the July 2019 Public Update for SharePoint Server 2016, install the language indepdendnt update for July 2019 and the language dependent patch from April 2019.
+If you do not install the language dependent patch, you may encounter missing or incorrect functionality.

 ## Software update terminology
 <a name="terms"> </a>